GabeScott/standard-works-vault/General Conference/1982 April - Hearts So Similar.md

 They form a mosaic of many lives with differing circumstances, with individual talents, and with gifts wonderfully varied.
 The details of each life are so numerous that we begin to see in them the great diversity among us, and with it great strength and enrichment.

-And from varied experiences comes one great unifying truth, echoing and re-echoing: “I know God lives and loves me.
-His teaching make me strong and sustain my soul.”
+And from varied experiences comes one great unifying truth, echoing and re-echoing: “I know God lives and loves *me.* His teaching make me strong and sustain my soul.”

 This testimony gives us hearts so similar that, as Paul said:

-“We, being many, are one ... in Christ.”
-(Rom.
-12:5.)
+“We, being many, are one … in Christ.” ([[Romans 12.5|Rom.
+12:5]].)

-Being many ... with differing gifts, yet having hearts so similar; hearts testifying of the Lord Jesus Christ ... that his teachings are true ... his way of life—a way of truth, of love, of light.
+Being many … with differing gifts, yet having hearts so similar; hearts testifying of the Lord Jesus Christ … that his teachings are true … his way of life—a way of truth, of love, of light.

-An examination of the many individual lives of those who would be his disciples testifies that nothing about the gospel is designed to “make reason stare” as Eliza R. Snow observed so many years ago.
-(Hymns, no. 139.)
+An examination of the many individual lives of those who would be his disciples testifies that nothing about the gospel is designed to “make reason stare” as Eliza R. Snow observed so many years ago. (*Hymns,* no. 139.)
 The gospel, correctly understood, embraces all that is virtuous, lovely, of good report and praiseworthy.
-(See A of F 1:13.)
+(See [[Articles of Faith 1.13|A of F 1:13]].)
 The gospel is heaven-sent.
 It is the light by which we find our way through darkness and difficult times.
 The light of truth discloses our eternal nature.
 If we work hard enough and long enough, and pray diligently enough, the excellence that is our divine potential is possible to each one of us.

 The uniqueness of each human being is a condition of God’s creation, even though the differences sometimes cause us to wonder.
 One beautiful Oriental sister came to the United States and for the first time in her life she encountered blonde-haired, blue-eyed persons.
 The blue eyes seemed so unusual to her, she later confided, that although she now thinks them lovely, she had at first wondered if people could actually see out of them.